rsg73626/TVMazeApp/README.md

 For each screen (list and details) the VIPER architecture was used.

-**View**: user interface; handles layout logic; receives interactions from the user and passes it to interfactor through the presenter
+**View**: user interface; handles layout logic; receives interactions from the user and passes it to interfactor via listener.
-**Interactor**: interacts with data layer (service); handle business logic; calls presenter to display content; interacts with router for navigation.
+**Interactor**: interacts with data data providers; handle business logic; calls presenter to display content; interacts with router for navigation; handles user interaction events from UI.
-**Presenter**: invokes view to display data; receives interactions from the view and passed to the interactor.
+**Presenter**: receives the data from the interactor and transforms it to be displayed in the view.
-**Entity**: represent the data of the application, in this case, the shows and images.
+**Entity**: basic objects of the app.
-**Router**: handles navigation
+**Router**: handles navigation.

 I also used **ViewModel** objects to help display content, with special attention to the image download of each cell in the list.
 In this case the ViewModel can be seen as an extension of the interactor.

 ## Improvements

  - Increase code coverage with unit and ui tests.
- - Decouple feature modules from service.
- - Standardize presentation architecture (it's not following VIPER 100%).
  - Add a DI framework so the application can be better mainteined.
- - Increment details to fetch and display episodes.
+ - Implement `Episodes` feature.
- - Install swift lint.
+ - Install Swift Lint.

 ## Usage of the API